Sitetheory/Sitetheory-Docs/Tutorials/How-To-Add-Menus-To-Templates.rst

 **Section Name** - In cases where we use a section menu (e.g. `parent`="section" on a sidebar) we often want to know what section we are in (e.g. to put the name above the menu).
 So when we fetch that, we insert that information into the Twig Environment for the designer to access in the template. `{{ section }}` will contain an object that includes {'name', 'url'}, so we would access it in the template like this `<h2>{{ section.name }}</h2>`.

 **Active Menu** - The method needs to determine which menu link is currently active for the current page, as well as all the related parents up to level 1 (so we can set an active class on the each active link).
 So we check the `content` and find the menu link that points to the current page.
 Then we keep make a list of that link ID and all the link IDs of it's parent up to level 1.
 When we create the HTML we need to add the "active" class to each link in that nested tree and make sure that accordion menus stay open if it has the active class.

+The menuLinks array will specify `active` = true if the current link is active, and `activeParent`=true if the current link is a parent of an active link (up the tree).
+So HTML should add the appropriate classes and styles for active links versus the parent of active links.
+Most likely you'll want them all to say 'active' and just style them differently.

 **Actions** - For accordion ng-click and ng-class should add class .see-children only to the parent <li> of the link clicked..
 There should be ng-click to open on levels 1-3.
 Clicking another menu open should close (collapse) all other menus already open.
 When a link is clicked with an ng-click (opening up a submenu) it should add the "active" class and remove the active class from all others at this current level or in other branches (keeping the active on it's own parent so it stays open and shows where we are in the menu).